deweymao/deweymao.github.io/_posts/2018-01-03-nsis_to_create_windows_installers.md

 ### <a href="http://nsis.sourceforge.net/Category:Code_Examples" target="_balnk"> Code Example </a>
 Here you can find examples of NSIS scripts.
 Normally each example comes to show one aspect of NSIS scripting.

+### <a href="https://nsis.sourceforge.io/Special_Builds" target="_blank"> Large Strings Build </a>
+If you are working with large strings use this build which has a maximum string length of 8192 bytes instead of the default of 1024 bytes.